Chetan90411/Sigma-Web-Development/Project 1 Netflix Clone/README.md

-#A This is a clone of Netflix India landing page
-##A here is a demo link : http://netflixclone.rf.gd/?i=1
+This is a clone of Netflix India landing page here is a demo link : http://netflixclone.rf.gd/?i=1